JoannaRako/ifpan-kolasa-intramural/README.md

 #### Project logline (technique, organism, tissue type)
 Molecular mechanisms of the antidepressant effect of psilocybin using an animal model of treatment-resistant depression.
-FACS (Fluorescence-AcFvated Cell Sorter), Rattus norvegicus: Wistar Kyoto (WKY)/Wistar Han (WIS), cells from a selected part of the brain.
+FACS (Fluorescence-AcFvated Cell Sorter),
+Rattus norvegicus: Wistar Kyoto (WKY)/Wistar Han (WIS), Cells from a selected part of the brain (prefrontal cortex).

 ## Methods
-This sections should be a description of preprocessin and analysis ready to be included in the publication.
 Through this methodology, we aim to precisely understand how psilocybin impacts small RNA profiles in the context of depression.

+### *biochemical part*
+In the biochemical part of the project, the expression of small RNAs and protein expression at the proteome level in the population of prefrontal cortex neurons were examined.
+The neurons were isolated using a cell sorter (FACS, Fluorescence-Activated Cell Sorter), which represented a significant methodological challenge and had not been used in the Institute before.

 ### *nf-core/smrnaseq*
 This pipeline is built on Nextflow, enabling flexible and reproducible analysis across various computational environments.
 The nf-core/smrnaseq pipeline is specifically tailored for small RNA sequencing data, making it ideal for our study's requirements.